The NWTF Conservation Seed program provides surplus seed to conservation groups and private individuals

-These funds will be available shortly on a first-come, first-served basis.
-Once these funds have been
+These funds would be available only on a first-come, first-served basis, and

-used up, the subsidy program for 2018 is over in New Jersey.
+once these funds are used up, the subsidy program for 2019 is over in New Jersey.

-To purchase this seed, members must go to
+But to purchase this seed, members must still go to

 NWTF Seed Subsidy Sign In Page .